kermitt2/grobid/doc/training/header.md

     <docAuthor>Andrea Z. LaCroix, PhD,</docAuthor>
     </byline>
 ```

+As illustrated above, titles like "Ph.D.", "MD", "Dr.", etc. must be **included** in the author field.

 The only exception is when indication of authors are given around an email or a phone number.
 In this case we consider that the occurence of an author name (including abbreviated names) is purely for practical reasons and should be ignored.